mossprescott/pynand/README.md

 ## Step 2: Enjoy

 Run `./computer.py examples/Pong.asm`.
 Bask in the glory of a CPU you built from scratch.
-Note: the awesomeness starts after about 5 million cycles.
+Note: the awesomeness starts after about 100,000 cycles.

 ![Pong screenshot](examples/Pong.png)